sammaxfleet/thisorthatpp5/README.md

 User Stories -

-1. Install Django smoothly, & any plug ins needed.- MUST HAVE
+1. Install Django smoothly, & any plug ins needed. - MUST HAVE
 2. Connect to Heroku - MUST HAVE
 3. Connect ESLindt & Prettier - SHOULD HAVE
 4. Connect Bootstrap - MUST HAVE